Election: History

 Questions of suffrage, especially suffrage for minority groups, have dominated the history of elections.
 Males, the dominant cultural group in North America and Europe, often dominated the electorate and continue to do so in many countries.
 Early elections in countries such as the United Kingdom and the United States were dominated by landed or ruling class males.
-However, by 1920 all Western European and North American democracies had universal adult male suffrage (except Switzerland) and many countries began to consider women's suffrage.
+By 1920 all Western European and North American democracies had universal adult male suffrage (except Switzerland) and many countries began to consider women's suffrage.
 Despite legally mandated universal suffrage for adult males, political barriers were sometimes erected to prevent fair access to elections (see civil rights movement).

-Contexts of elections
+Contexts

 Elections are held in a variety of political, organizational, and corporate settings.
 Many countries hold elections to select people to serve in their governments, but other types of organizations hold elections as well.
 For example, many corporations hold elections among shareholders to select a board of directors, and these elections may be mandated by corporate law.
 In many places, an election to the government is usually a competition among people who have already won a primary election within a political party.
 Elections within corporations and other organizations often use procedures and rules that are similar to those of governmental elections.

 Electorate

 Suffrage

 The question of who may vote is a central issue in elections.
 The electorate does not generally include the entire population; for example, many countries prohibit those who are under the age of majority from voting.
 All jurisdictions require a minimum age for voting.

-In Australia, Aboriginal people were not given the right to vote until 1962 (see 1967 referendum entry) and in 2010 the federal government removed the rights of prisoners serving for 3 years or more to vote (a large proportion of which were Aboriginal Australians).
+In Australia, Aboriginal people were not given the right to vote until 1962 (see 1967 referendum entry) and in 2010 the federal government removed the rights of prisoners serving for three years or more to vote (a large proportion of whom were Aboriginal Australians).

 Suffrage is typically only for citizens of the country, though further limits may be imposed.

-However, in the European Union, one can vote in municipal elections if one lives in the municipality and is an EU citizen; the nationality of the country of residence is not required.
+In the European Union, one can vote in municipal elections if one lives in the municipality and is an EU citizen; the nationality of the country of residence is not required.

 In some countries, voting is required by law.
 Eligible voters may be subject to punitive measures such as a fine for not casting a vote.
 In Western Australia, the penalty for a first time offender failing to vote is a $20.00 fine, which increases to $50.00 if the offender refused to vote prior.